The Future of Wearable Technology in Healthcare

 Real-Time Health Alerts with Customizable Thresholds

-Whether it’s abnormal heart rate, low oxygen, or high glucose levels—apps must provide instant alerts with the ability to customize thresholds based on individual patient profiles and clinician preferences.
+Whether it’s an abnormal heart rate, low oxygen levels, or high glucose levels, apps must provide instant alerts with the ability to customize thresholds based on individual patient profiles and clinician preferences.

 Cross-Device Compatibility

 The future isn’t limited to one device.
-A strong wearable app must work across form factors—smartwatches, rings, patches, phones—ensuring consistent data capture and display no matter what hardware patients use.
+A strong wearable app must work across various form factors—smartwatches, rings, patches, and phones—ensuring consistent data capture and display, regardless of the hardware patients use.

 HIPAA-Compliant Secure Messaging

 Direct communication between patients and care teams should happen inside the app—secure, encrypted, and compliant with HIPAA and other regional regulations.
-This helps streamline virtual care and eliminate third-party platforms.
+This helps streamline virtual care and eliminate the need for third-party platforms..

 Related read: HIPAA Compliance in Wearable Health Technology Key Considerations